TsgcWebSocketClient | Client Open Connection

 oClient.Active := false;

-When you call Active = false, you cannot be sure that connection is already closed just after this code, so you must wait to OnDisconnect event is fired.
+When you call Active = false, you cannot be sure that connection is already closed just after this code, so you must wait until the OnDisconnect event is fired.

 Start/Stop methods

-When you call Start() or Stop() to connect/disconnect from server, is executed in a secondary thread, so it doesn't blocks the thread where is called.
-Use this method if you want connect to a server and let your code below continue.
+When you call Start() or Stop() to connect/disconnect from the server, the call is executed in a secondary thread, so it does not block the thread where it is called.
+Use this method if you want to connect to a server and let your code below continue.

 Open Connection